ssl-hep/ServiceX_DID/README.md

 ```

 This script should be run in your docker container at start up.
 Once running, if a user submits a query with the DID name `my_finder://dataset1`, then your callback will be called with `did_name` set to `dataset1`.

+### Proper Logging

+You might not think logging is important, but... k8... blah blah

 ## Left to do